There has been a long-running claim that the total amount of physical platinum the world has ever mined would fit in an average living room or garage.

 Thus all this estimated 8 million oz of platinum bullion in the world would easily fit into either yours or our average Joe garages.

-As for any potential published or unpublished Forbes billionaires reading this, depending on the amount of fiat currency notes you may have amassed in you or your forefather's lifetimes... you too could likely fit all the world’s platinum bullion in one of your walk-in closets!
+As for any potential published or unpublished Forbes billionaires reading this, depending on the amount of fiat currency notes you may have amassed in you or your forefather's lifetimes.
+You too could likely fit all the world’s platinum bullion in one of your walk-in closets!
 Good luck with converting your paper wealth into something tangible before this overvalued US equity market starts leaking swaths of value.

 Forget hypotheticals though, only a few billionaires' fiat US dollar notes could go out and potentially corner this small platinum bullion supply available today.
 Especially at these historically low platinum price valuations.